treszkai/treszkai.github.io/content/posts/2019-10-08/trust-in-numbers.md

 > 80% of statistics are false.

-(From anonymous statistician, a comedian, and also Elon Musk.)
+(From anonymous statistician, a comedian, and also [Elon Musk](https://www.youtube.com/embed/aHGd6LqAVzw?start=43).)
 Unfortunately, this factoid alone doesn’t enable one to navigate reality.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aHGd6LqAVzw?start=43" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The second quote is of a little more value, but still doesn’t help one to sieve through statistics: